jason-lieb/home/README.md

-# home
+# Hhome
-A central repo for all my dotfiles, utils, etc.
+A central repo for all my dotfiles, install scripts, etc.

+# Use
+To run a script, follow this format
+``sudo bash -c "$(curl -fsSl https://raw.githubusercontent.com/jason-lieb/home/utils/main/script.sh)"``